If you’ve not yet got the message over the past seven years, we love Birmingham.

 IB Top Tip: if you’re looking for some pretty special pints in a city brimming with pubs and bars, head to the handful of increasingly popular micro-breweries.
 Most of them have taprooms where you can enjoy a tipple (or two) of their new brews and they’re a place to try some really unique beers you won’t find anywhere else.

 Read our guide to Brum’s very best watering holes, here.

 Birmingham Royal Ballet performing The Nutcracker, photo: Bella Kotak

-Birmingham is a city renowned for the arts – a walkable London where culture can be enjoyed without the hellish, germ-ridden tube journeys our southern friends must endure on a daily basis.
+Birmingham is a city renowned for the arts – a walkable London without the pretence.
 A place where you can walk outside, in the fresh air, and stumble upon nationally-celebrated venues which showcase the very best in the performing arts – venues which have been the stomping ground of stars, where thousands of people travel across the UK to visit every month.
 Birmingham Royal Ballet, Birmingham Repertory Theatre, Midlands Arts Centre, and Birmingham Hippodrome – all bastions of culture and the arts, where thrilling tales are told on stage and through the medium of dance.
 And let’s not forget the smaller venues – The Crescent Theatre, The Old Rep, The Blue Orange Theatre and their fellows – who, whilst smaller in stature, certainly rival the excitement of their larger brothers.